24 January 2019

 Presenter registration due

-The Australasian Juvenile Justice Administrators (AJJA) in collaboration with Juvenile Justice New South Wales (JJ NSW) has partnered with the Australian Institute of Criminology (AIC) to deliver the 3rd Australasian Youth Justice Conference in 2019.
+The Australasian Juvenile Justice Administrators (AJJA) in collaboration with Juvenile Justice New South Wales (JJ NSW) is partnering with the Australian Institute of Criminology (AIC) to deliver the 3rd Australasian Youth Justice Conference in 2019.
 The conference will be held at the Sydney International Convention Centre, in the heart of this wonderful harbourside city.

-Chief Executive of Oranga Tamariki, Ministry for Children
+Chief Executive of Oranga Tamariki, Ministry for Children, New Zealand

 Francis (“Frankie”) V. Guzman

-Juvenile Justice Attorney, National Center for Youth Law
+Juvenile Justice Attorney, National Center for Youth Law, California

 Australasian Juvenile Justice Administrators (AJJA)